rkashyap621/MBD-Longitudinal-Vehicle-Model/README.md

 ---

+## Model Refinement Note
-Model Refinement Note: During subsequent EV system-modeling and verification work, the aerodynamic-drag implementation was revisited.
+During subsequent EV system-modeling and verification work, the aerodynamic-drag implementation was revisited.
 In the original project versions, aerodynamic drag was evaluated using a fixed vehicle-velocity value for the simulation condition.
 For a fully dynamic longitudinal model, aerodynamic drag should instead be continuously evaluated using the instantaneous vehicle velocity, $\(F_a=\frac{1}{2}\rho C_d A v(t)^2\)$.
 This refinement will be incorporated into the existing project models and associated simulation evidence in a future repository update.
 The original versions are currently retained to preserve the project's development history.

 ---